Singapore Savings Bond 2022 – Important Details for New Buyers of Singapore Savings Bond(SSB)

 Other developed countries, such as the US and the UK, have issued savings bonds to retail customers.
 Neighbouring Malaysia and Thailand have similar programmes in place.

-Every month, you can invest in SSBs through SRS account, or use cash to apply for it.
+Every month, you can invest in SSBs through Supplementary Retirement Scheme(SRS) account, or use cash to apply for it.
 With regular fixed deposits, you need to invest a minimum sum upfront and lock it in for a certain period of time before you can withdraw your money.
 This means that there might be penalty fees if you withdraw your money early from a fixed deposit with the bank.
 You will not have this problem with SSBs, as you can withdraw them at any time without penalty fees!

 The Singapore Savings Bonds are a type of bond that’s issued by the Government of Singapore.
 It’s similar to an investment bond, except that it’s usually targeted at retail investors with more modest sums to invest.